clairesrc/inkydash/README.md

 Adjust the values under `environment` in `docker-compose.yml` to pass down your weather API key and timezone, or define them in an `.env` file so they persist across git pulls.

-If you don't have Docker set up, run these on your Raspberry Pi.
+If you don't have `docker-compose` set up, run these on your Raspberry Pi.
 ```
 $ curl -fsSL https://get.docker.com -o get-docker.sh
+$ sudo apt install -y docker-compose
 $ sudo sh get-docker.sh
 $ sudo usermod -aG docker $USER
 $ sudo systemctl start docker